Skip to main content

-Why Your Japanese Sounds 'Off' (And How to Fix It)
+Why Your Japanese Sounds 'Off'

 You've studied Japanese for months—maybe even years.
 Your grammar is solid, your vocabulary is growing, and you can read kanji with increasing confidence.
 Yet somehow, when you speak, native speakers still give you that look.
 You know the one.